-ActionAid always tries to source sanitary products as locally as possible.
+ActionAid always aims to source menstrual products as locally as possible.

-Sourcing goods in this way helps us to cut down on costs whilst ensuring that the items we provide are appropriate for the local environment and culture.
+Sourcing goods in this way helps us to cut down on costs, while ensuring the items we provide are appropriate for the local environment and culture.

-This not only supports the local and national economy but also facilitates a more efficient response, as it means we don’t have to depend on regional postal systems.
+This not only supports the local and national economy, but it facilitates a more efficient response, as it means we don’t have to depend on regional postal systems.

-In non-emergencies, we also work with communities on a case by case basis to determine the best solution for women and girls within that community.
+In non-emergencies, we also work with communities on a case-by-case basis to determine the best solution for women, girls and people who menstruate within that community.

-Sometimes that means helping to provide disposable sanitary products, other times it may mean providing women with the tools to create their own reusable sanitary towels and to be able to use them hygienically.
+Sometimes that means providing disposable sanitary pads; other times it may mean providing communities with the tools to create their own reusable sanitary pads, and the training to be able to use them safely.